In This Article

 This rose clay sponge is a great exfoliant for rosacea-ridden and sensitive skin ladies; I should know, as I regularly use this sponge to cleanse my irritable and pale skin.

 If you struggle with acne or oily skin, try this konjac sponge, which is infused with bamboo charcoal to detoxify pores.
-This gentle exfoliant works to brighten skin, and according to James W., a 100% Pure reviewer, it "improved the look of my skin after 2 weeks time."
+This gentle exfoliant works to brighten skin like a charm.

 Want more sensitive skin cleansing tips?
 Check out these dermatologist approved cleansers for sensitive skin.